awaisajaz1/air_savant/README.md

 - Apache Kafka
 - Apache Zookeeper
 - Apache Spark
-- MYSQL (You can use a tool of your choice to set up a target container)
+- MYSQL (Optional, Not being used in this demo)
-- PostgreSQL
+- PostgreSQL (You can use a tool of your choice to set up a target container)
 - Docker
 - Kadeck/Kafka Tool (To visual the kafka topics)